Isysxp/PDP11-on-the-M5-Core/README.md

 Then, click the 'Boot' button and the console should show that the selected OS has booted.
 The 'Reset' button does a hard reset of the ESP32 which will disconnect all of the network links to starts over.
 NB is you are running an old Unix, do sync a lot before doing this!
 If the PDP11 halts, this will also cause a hard reset. <br>
-  To find out what is happening, connect a terminal to the USB port (I use Teraterm) and this will generate some more output and act in parallel with the console telnet session.
+  To troubleshoot, connect a terminal to the USB port (I use Teraterm) and this will generate some more output and act in parallel with the console telnet session.
 In general, it is a good idea to test your disk images in Simh before adding them to the SDCard.
 To add a new image, make sure that the the extension is either .RK05 for RK boot or .RL02 for an RL01/2 boot.
 This extension and the file size are used to determine if the image is an RL01, RL02 or RK11 and to select the correct bootstrap.
 NB the emulation is a PDP11/40 with 18 bit addressing